SEI-Remote/rando-dex/README.md

 # rando-dex

-This app is an exercise in creating components and passing props to them.
+This app is an exercise in creating components, nesting them within one another, and passing props to them.

 To start this app up, navigate to your `code` directory and type the following: